H2Cyber/VolDiff/README.md

 "profile" should be "Win7SP0x86" or "Win7SP1x64" etc.

 VolDiff will save the output of a selection of Volatility plugins for both memory images (baseline and infected), then create a report to highlight notable changes (new processes, network connections, injected code, drivers etc).

-Tested using Volatility 2.4 (vol.py) and Windows 7 memory images.

 Sample Output